 Since you save water when you have a bidet, you’ll also save money.
 If you have a large family, roommates, or often-invited guests, you’ll see these savings pretty quickly.
 Even still, you’ll notice how much you saved after your first year of using a bidet.

 Bidets also make you cleaner.
 Even though toilet paper has come a long way — now without splinters — it’s still not perfect.
 Two-ply and three-ply toilet paper is cushioned and soft, but wiping sensitive skin with wad after wad of paper isn’t exactly comfortable.
 Toilet paper can chafe and burn, and sometimes the product is simply not enough to get the job done.

 Water has none of those problems.
 In fact, the benefits of a bidet as they pertain to cleanliness are twofold.
 For starters, your personal hygiene is naturally improved; water gets you cleaner than mere paper alone.
 Water reaches places toilet paper cannot reach and, as a result, you’ll feel fresher.
 In addition, since bidets clean your backside much more thoroughly, you also come out of the bathroom with fewer bacteria and less risk of passing on any infectious diseases.
-You might say that bidets are better for your health as well.
+Essentially another added benefit of bidets you might say that bidets are better for your health as well.

 5. Bidets Aren’t as Irritating